ravi9/llamacpp-ov-dev-guide/README.md

 ### 🔧 [Enable New GGML Ops for OpenVINO Backend](./enable-llamacpp-ov-new-ops.md)

 Step-by-step guide for adding support for new GGML operations in the OpenVINO backend.
 Covers:
-- Identifying unsupported ops in the GGML compute graph
+- Identifying unsupported ops by running a model with `GGML_OPENVINO_LOG_UNSUPPORTED_OPS` set, which logs the rejection reason for each unsupported op
 - Implementing the op translation layer using OpenVINO's frontend API
 - Testing and validation